Actor Biography

 Although I frequently displayed flashes of rebel determination, as I've said lacking the nerve still finds me out, but it was acting that did eventually help me with courage.
 It's why I believe passionately that drama should be taken seriously by education, governments, schools, all refuse to see, it's confidence boosting potential, especially in shy or less than outgoing kids, because they view it as non vocational.
 So stupid, because it's just as team building as sports are, if not more so, and sport is also hard to make a career out of.
 Course It goes without saying that the rotten school I went to didn't take drama seriously, so we never did any.

 It was a slow, slow journey for acting to help me though.
 After youth theatre and London drama school audition disappointments, I gave up.
 Well more correctly I just didn't do anything about this dream between 1985 and 1991.
-But then IN 1991 I got involved in a theatre group in Salford, and gradually over the course of these weekly evenings over a period of about 4 months, I suddenly could do it, it wasn't just a dream.
-I got into the whole Stanislavski/Stella Adler thing.
+But then in 1991 I got involved in a theatre group in Salford, and gradually over the course of these weekly evenings over a period of about 4 months, I suddenly could do it, it wasn't just a dream.
+The course was based around Stella Adler's interpretation of Stanislavski's teachings in New York in the 1950s.
+Stella Adler's belief in doing shed loads of research & really using your imagination has been the way I have done things ever since.

 In early 1992 the agents that ran this group, moved and the 'City Acting Studio' took over an old bank building on Chapel street and we the 10-15 students helped paint up and convert the ground floor old bank premises into a theatre, imaginatively, calling it 'The Old Bank Theatre.

-We put on plays & showcases, but easily the most dramatic thing that ever happened there was the big double doors of the old bank building being ram raided by a van mid performance one night!
+We put on plays & showcases, but easily the most dramatic thing that ever happened there was the big double doors of the old bank building being ram raided by a van mid performance one night, that upstaged us all!

 After this, I tried my hand at forming my own theatre company called 'Mischievous Fools', with the intention of performing in gardens of stately homes & castles, a play I had written adapted from an old English folk tale about Robin Goodfellow.
 A lovely gang we were, (including my stewardess girlf).
 I'd always wanted to be in a band, (still do), and we had publicity photographs taken of us cavorting round Heaton Park, and I designed a press pack to send out.
 Sadly despite grand plans the Mishievous Fools were destined to only ever do one show, in an old peoples home in North Manc!